Persepolis (film): Critical response

-It has been ranked No. 58 in Empire magazine's "The 100 Best Films of World Cinema" in 2010.
+The film was ranked number 58 on Empire's "The 100 Best Films of World Cinema" in 2010.
+In 2024, Looper ranked it 30th on its list of the "50 Best PG-13 Movies of All Time", writing: "Adapting a graphic novel into a feature film can be a bittersweet experience, as often these properties are translated into live-action films that erase the distinctive hand-drawn artwork of their source material.
+Thankfully, author Marjane Satrapi adapts her work Persepolis into a film of the same name through hand-drawn animation, which maintains the wonderfully idiosyncratic imagery of her original work."

 International government reaction

 The film has drawn complaints from the Iranian government.
 Even before its debut at the 2007 Cannes Film Festival, the government-connected Iran Farabi Foundation sent a letter to the French embassy in Tehran reading, "This year the Cannes Film Festival, in an unconventional and unsuitable act, has chosen a movie about Iran that has presented an unrealistic face of the achievements and results of the glorious Islamic Revolution in some of its parts."
 Despite such objections, the Iranian cultural authorities relented in February 2008 and allowed limited screenings of the film in Tehran, albeit with six scenes censored due to sexual content.

-In June 2007 in Thailand, the film was dropped from the lineup of the Bangkok International Film Festival.
+In June 2007, the film was dropped from the lineup of the Bangkok International Film Festival.
 Festival director Chattan Kunjara na Ayudhya said, "I was invited by the Iranian embassy to discuss the matter and we both came to mutual agreement that it would be beneficial to both countries if the film was not shown" and "It is a good movie in artistic terms, but we have to consider other issues that might arise here."

 Persepolis was initially banned in Lebanon after some clerics found it "offensive to Iran and Islam."
 The ban was later revoked after an outcry in Lebanese intellectual and political circles.

 Screening controversies

 On 7 October 2011, the film was shown on the Tunisian private television station Nessma.
-A day later a demonstration formed and marched on the station.
+The following day, a demonstration formed and marched on the station.
 The main Islamic party in Tunisia, Ennahda, condemned the demonstration.
 Nabil Karoui, the owner of Nessma TV, faced trial in Tunis on charges of "violating sacred values" and "disturbing the public order."
 He was found guilty and ordered to pay a fine of 2,400 dinars ($1,700; £1,000), a much more lenient punishment than predicted.
 Amnesty International said that criminal proceedings against Karoui are an affront to freedom of expression.